azlux/log2ram/README.md

 ## Upgrading

-You need to stop Log2Ram (`service log2ram stop`) and execute the [installation](#installation) process.
+You need to stop Log2Ram (`systemctl stop log2ram`) and execute the [installation](#installation) process.
 If you used APT, this will be done automatically.

 ## Customization